Child Bicycle Accident Lawyers Serving Chicago, Illinois

 Learning to ride a bicycle is one of the great moments in a child's life, a milestone in their journey to becoming independent adults.
-While bicycling is a healthy activity that children can do one their own or with friends and family, it also has risks that need to be avoided.
-According to the Center for Disease Control, 59% of bicycle injuries that were treated in emergency rooms in 2001 were in children 15 years of age or younger.
-This accounts for almost 300,000 injuries a year in this age group.
+Bicycling is a healthy activity that children can do on their own or with friends and family.
+However, it also has risks that need to be avoided at all children ages especially if they do not use a bicycle helmet.

 Motor Vehicle-Bike Accidents Involving Children

 Although most injuries happen from a child falling from their bicycle, the more severe injuries are when a vehicle hits a child riding a bike.
-According to the National Highway Traffic Safety Administration, in 2010 children 14 years of age or younger accounted for 18% of bicyclists involved in motor vehicle crashes.
-This resulted in over 9,000 injuries and 55 fatalities.
+According to the National Highway Traffic Safety Administration, 2018 was the deadliest year for bike riders in the United States since 1990.

 Child Bicycle Accident Injuries